 Balancing Supply and Demand.
 Walmart balances HR supply and demand by adjusting the compensation strategy and recruitment efforts.
 These adjustments are based on trends in internal human resource demand and the rate of applicant entry.
 Thus, the firm’s human resource management uses the following approaches to balance HR supply and demand:

 Changes in recruitment are Walmart’s main approach to balance HR supply and demand.
 The company’s human resource management changes the recruitment rate to address workforce requirements.
 Walmart can easily adjust its recruitment efforts without significantly impacting financial performance.
 In prioritizing changes in recruitment to balance HR supply and demand, Walmart’s human resource management minimizes changes in the firm’s compensation strategy.
 On the other hand, changes in compensation are also used to prevent an imbalance in HR supply and demand.
-Walmart’s compensation strategy is designed to minimize HR expenditure.
-This strategy agrees with the company’s cost leadership generic strategy.
+Walmart’s compensation strategy is designed to minimize HR expenditure while satisfying regulations and addressing competition.
+This HR strategy agrees with the company’s mission and vision, as well as its cost leadership generic competitive strategy.
 When HR supply becomes inadequate, Walmart’s last resort is to increase wages.
 Theoretically, higher wages attract more applicants.
 Walmart’s human resource management uses this second approach to effectively compete in the labor market.

 Job Analysis and Design at Walmart